igakigongo/js-battleship/README.md

   - Write `unit tests` in JavaScript
   - Use a test runner such as `jest` to achieve the above goal

+  Summary of concepts that the developer should be familiar with at this point in time

+  - Object Oriented Programming,
+  - Objects,
+  - Constructors,
+  - Factory Functions,
+  - The Module Pattern,
+  - ES6 Notation,
+  - Webpack and Testing with Jest.

 ## Getting Started

   - Clone this repository on your machine.